gdagstn/cellula/README.md

 # Clustering

-`papplain` also offers a wrapper around clustering functions.
+`cellula` also offers a wrapper around clustering functions.
 For now, only SNN-based Louvain and Leiden clustering are implemented.
 The `makeGraphsAndClusters()` function allows users to do parameter sweeps along either the number of neighbors or the resolution of the clustering.

 In this example we sweep along the value of the `resolution` parameter for a Louvain clustering.
 For the SNN graph constructions, edges are weighted according to the jaccard index of their shared neighbors, mimicking the `Seurat` graph construction and clustering procedure: